Localization, Convexity, and Star Aggregation: Margin inequalities

 \section{Margin inequalities}

-We begin our discussion with the following definition which extends the classical \emph{uniform convexity} (see e.g. \citet{chidume_inequalities_2009}), giving a quantitative bound on the extent to which the plane tangent to $f$ at $(y, f(y))$ lies below the graph of $f$. \begin{definition} Let $\mu: \bb{R}_+ \to \bb{R}_+$ be increasing and convex, and let $d(x,y)$ be a metric on the vector space $B$.
-A convex function $f: B \to \bb{R}$ with sub-gradient $\nabla f$ is \emph{$(\mu, d)$-convex} if for all $x,\,y \in B$,
+We begin our discussion with the following definition which extends the classical \emph{uniform convexity} (see e.g. \citet{chidume_inequalities_2009}), giving a quantitative bound on the extent to which the plane tangent to $f$ at $(y, f(y))$ lies below the graph of $f$. \begin{definition} Let $\mu: \bb{R} \to \bb{R}$ be increasing and convex with $\mu(0)=0$, and let $d(x,y)$ be a pseudo-metric on the vector space $B$.
+A differentiable convex function $f: B \to \bb{R}$ with gradient $\nabla f$ is \emph{$(\mu, d)$-convex} if for all $x,\,y \in B$,

 \end{definition} In particular, this condition implies that the lower sets of $f$, are strictly convex, and that for any closed and convex $K$ there is a unique $\hat x \in \arg\min_{x \in K} f(x)$.
-We adopt the notation that for a subset $S \subset B$, $\partial S$ denotes the boundary of $S$, $S^\circ = S \setminus \partial S$ denotes the interior, and $\conv S$ denotes the convex hull. \begin{remark} \emph{At this point, we are intentionally vague about the role of the metric, $d$.
-We shall subsequently see that the choice of $d$ is crucial in producing good upper bounds.
+We adopt the notation that for a subset $S \subset B$, $\partial S$ denotes the boundary of $S$, $S^\circ = S \setminus \partial S$ denotes the interior, and $\conv S$ denotes the convex hull. \begin{remark} At this point, we are intentionally vague about the role of the metric, $d$.
+We shall subsequently see that the choice of $d$ is crucial for producing good upper bounds.
 The conventional choice is $d(x,y) = |x-y|$ and $\mu(z) = \a z^p$, corresponding to \emph{$p$-uniform convexity (with modulus $\a$)}.
-However, our results on self-concordant and exp-concave losses follow from non-standard choices of $d$.} \end{remark} By a standard argument, given in Lemma \ref{convex-class} below, the condition \eqref{uniform-convexity-lambda} on the loss implies that the empirical risk minimizer in a convex class satisfies a \emph{geometric margin inequality}.
+However, our results on self-concordant and exp-concave losses use non-standard choices of $d$. \end{remark} By a standard argument, given in Lemma \ref{convex-class} below, the condition \eqref{uniform-convexity-lambda} on the loss implies that the empirical risk minimizer in a convex class satisfies a \emph{geometric margin inequality}.
 Intuitively, if another hypothesis performs nearly as well as the empirical minimizer in the sample, it must also be $d$-close to the empirical minimizer. \begin{lemma} Let $K$ be a closed, convex subset of $B$.
-If $f$ is $(\mu,d)$-convex and $\hat x$ minimizes $f$ over $K$ then for all $x \in K$ \end{lemma} \begin{proof} Put $\vp(\lambda) = f(\lambda x + (1-\lambda)\hat x)$.
-By convexity of $K$, we must have $z_\lambda = \lambda x + (1-\lambda)\hat x \in K$, hence $\vp$ is minimized at $\lambda = 0$ by optimality of $\hat x$.
-Hence $\vp(\lambda) - \vp(0) \ge 0$ for all $\lambda$, and $\nabla \vp$ must satisfy
+If $f$ is $(\mu,d)$-convex and $\hat x$ minimizes $f$ over $K$ then for all $x \in K$